danieltugok/danieltugok/README.md

-### Hi there 👋
+## My name is Daniel Kogut, and I'm from Brazil 🇧🇷.
 ---
-My name is Daniel Kogut, and I'm from Brazil 🇧🇷.

 📕 Bachelor Degree in Industrial Design and a Graduate Degree in Marketing.